Our Team

 Coe

-Suny Purchase - Bachelor’s in Music with a concentration in Studio Composition
+SUNY Purchase - Bachelor’s in Music (Studio Composition)

 Piano, Music Production, Music Theory, Songwriting